Phillis Wheatley: Poetry

 In 1768, Wheatley wrote "To the King's Most Excellent Majesty", in which she praised King George III for repealing the Stamp Act.
+But while discussing the idea of freedom, Wheatley was able subtly to raise the idea of freedom for enslaved subjects of the king as well:

 As the American Revolution gained strength, Wheatley's writing turned to themes that expressed ideas of the rebellious colonists.

-In 1770 Wheatley wrote a poetic tribute to the evangelist George Whitefield.
+In 1770, she wrote a poetic tribute to the evangelist George Whitefield.
 Her poetry expressed Christian themes, and many poems were dedicated to famous figures.
-Over one-third consist of elegies, the remainder being on religious, classical, and abstract themes.
+Over one-third consist of elegies, the remainder being on religious, classical and abstract themes.
 She seldom referred to her own life in her poems.
 One example of a poem on slavery is "On being brought from Africa to America":

 Many colonists found it difficult to believe that an African slave was writing "excellent" poetry.
 Wheatley had to defend her authorship of her poetry in court in 1772.
 She was examined by a group of Boston luminaries, including John Erving, Reverend Charles Chauncey, John Hancock, Thomas Hutchinson, the governor of Massachusetts, and his lieutenant governor Andrew Oliver.
 They concluded she had written the poems ascribed to her and signed an attestation, which was included in the preface of her book of collected works: Poems on Various Subjects, Religious and Moral, published in London in 1773.
 Publishers in Boston had declined to publish it, but her work was of great interest to influential people in London.

-There, Selina, Countess of Huntingdon, and the Earl of Dartmouth acted as patrons to help Wheatley gain publication.
+There, Selina, Countess of Huntingdon and the Earl of Dartmouth acted as patrons to help Wheatley gain publication.
 Her poetry received comment in The London Magazine in 1773, which published her poem "Hymn to the Morning" as a specimen of her work, writing: "[t]hese poems display no astonishing power of genius; but when we consider them as the productions of a young untutored African, who wrote them after six months casual study of the English language and of writing, we cannot suppress our admiration of talents so vigorous and lively."
 Poems on Various Subjects, Religious and Moral was printed in 11 editions until 1816.